Strawberry picking: our guide to the best places in the UK

 Scaddows Farm in Derbyshire

 Which other fruits can I pick here?
-Raspberries, gooseberries, blackcurrants and redcurrants are still available to pick
+Raspberries, strawberries, blackcurrants and redcurrants

 What else can I do here?
 This farm has a caravan site, so you could take your family on a mini fruit-picking break.
 There is also a cafe and a farm shop